J&J COVID-19 vaccine in limbo as U.S. panel delays vote on resuming shots

+United StatesJ&J COVID-19 vaccine in limbo as U.S. panel delays vote on resuming shots

-(Reuters) -Johnson & Johnson’s COVID-19 vaccine remained in limbo on Wednesday as a U.S. health panel called for more data before making a decision on how and whether to resume use of the one-dose shot, putting off a vote for a week or more.
+WASHINGTON (Reuters) - Johnson & Johnson's COVID-19 vaccine remained in limbo on Wednesday evening as a U.S. health panel called for more data before making a decision on how and whether to resume use of the one-dose shot, putting off a vote for a week or more.

 The U.S. Centers for Disease Control and Prevention (CDC) advisory panel decided to delay a vote on how best to use the J&J shot even after a U.S. Food and Drug Administration scientist told advisers he believed warnings could mitigate the risk of extremely rare but serious blood clots.